suneel944/ATAS/docs/TEST_EXECUTION_GUIDE.md

 ### 1.5.
 Run Tests Directly (Recommended)

-Before using the API, you can run tests directly using the Makefile commands:
+Before using the API, you can run tests directly using the Makefile commands or Maven:

+#### Using Makefile Commands

 ```bash
 # Quick unit tests (fastest, H2-based, no external dependencies)